DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

 $ aws s3 sync . s3://`yourname-devopsgirls-site`
 ```

-If not, got to `https://s3.console.aws.amazon.com/s3/buckets/yourname-devopsgirls-site` and upload the files via the AWS console (keep all the defaults):
+If not, got to `https://s3.console.aws.amazon.com/s3/buckets/yourname-devopsgirls-site` and upload the files via the AWS console (keep all the defaults).

-IMAGE
+They're in the repo you cloned before: ` DevOps-Girls-Bootcamp-4/serverless-final-todo/website  `

 ### 2.)
 Confirm files have been uploaded
-Navigate to the S3 bucket in the AWS console, and confirm all the files in the website_files directory are listed there.
+Navigate to the S3 bucket in the AWS console, and confirm all the files are listed there.

 ### 3.)
 Make files public
 Choose all the files, click on "More" and choose "Make Public".
 When prompted, confirm by clicking "Make Public" again